-- 1. pension savings in a tax year that have exceeded £40.000 and - 2. a tax charge of £2,000 or more.
+- 1. pension savings in a tax year that have exceeded £40,000 and - 2. a tax charge of £2,000 or more.

 If you have a tapered annual allowance, it may mean you face a tax charge but do not qualify to have some or all of it paid by the Scheme as of right (if pension savings don't exceed £40,000 for example).
-To assist with this situation, the Bank is voluntarily extending this right so that the Scheme will pay any tax charges on your behalf, and reduce the pension benefits accordingly, if the annual allowance charge arising is £2.000 or more.
+To assist with this situation, the Bank is voluntarily extending this right so that the Scheme will pay any tax charges on your behalf, and reduce the pension benefits accordingly, if the annual allowance charge arising is £2,000 or more.

-If you are interested in using Scheme Pays, please get in touch with the administrators, Capita, for more information - their details are on page 3.
+If you are interested in using Scheme Pays, please get in touch with the administrators, Capita, for more information - their details are on page 2.
 If using the voluntary option to pay an annual allowance charge, then the charge needs to be settled before 31 January after the end of the tax year.
-To achieve this, you would need to notify Capita before 31 December 2017.
+To achieve this, you would need to notify Capita before 31 December following the end of the tax year that the charge arises from.